free ground shipping on orders $60+

 Black tea generally has a high concentration of caffeine, due to longer infusion time compared to green tea, along with higher steeping temperatures, typically boiling.
 Since black tea is oxidized, more caffeine is extracted from the leaf versus other teas.
 An average cup (8 oz) of black tea has 0.001 oz of caffeine but can contain as much as 0.003 oz.

-Does black tea help you sleep?
+Can black tea help you sleep?

 Black tea has one of the highest caffeine levels of all teas due to its increased oxidation process.
 For a good night's sleep, we recommend reducing or stopping your intake of black tea at least 2-3 hours before bedtime.